Extreme local extrema of the sine-Gordon field: Proof of the main theorem

 To state the next result we introduce the following notation to address the locations of maxima of $\Phiaux$ and $\XGFFms$ around a point $x\in \Omega_\epsilon$:

 Note that since the maxima of the fields $\Phiaux$ and $\XGFFms$ are a.s.\ unique, these are a.s.\ well-defined maps $\Omega_\epsilon \to \Omega_\epsilon$.
-Our goal will be to prove that when restricting to appropriate level sets with high probability every $\Phiaux$ local maximum can be associated to a $\XGFFms$ local maximum nearby and vice versa.
+Our goal is to prove that when restricting to appropriate level sets with high probability every $\Phiaux$ local maximum can be mapped to a $\XGFFms$ local maximum nearby and vice versa.
 At this point we use the fundamental Theorem \ref{thm:near-maxima} which is now accessible thanks to the replacement of $r_\epsilon$ by $r\epsilon$ and the additional limit $r\to \infty$.